EnriFort/MSc-Cybersecurity/ETH_Q&A.md

   - Specific in UNIX systems;
   - Used to detect and identify RPC (Remote Procedure Call) ports, their 	associated program and version number.
 - **UDP Scan** - Sends a UDP packet to the target port:
-  - If the target port responds with an “ICMP port unreachable” message, the port is closed.
-Otherwise, if you don’t receive an “ICMP port unreachable” message, you can deduce the port is open;
+  - ICMP "Port Unreachable" response → Port is closed.
+  - No response → Port is likely open.
   - Very slow process.

 **Tools**: